ikolomi/spring-data-valkey/MIGRATION.md

 ### Spring Boot Configuration

-Since a Spring Boot starter is not yet available, add a custom configuration in that case:
+Since a Spring Boot starter is not yet available, add a custom configuration:

 ```java
 @Configuration